Dimorld/Election_2024_Data_Panuco_Zacatecas/README.md

 # Live Election Data for Panuco #

-Using several CLI tools, the bash script downloads and updates the data to create the following charts, read the script comments to understand how it all works.
+Using several CLI tools, the bash script downloads and updates the data to create the following charts, read the script's comments to understand how it all works.

 ![image](https://github.com/Dimorld/Election_2024_Data_Panuco_Zacatecas/assets/126494524/a0c61c78-a2f4-4f09-b5c1-619c8b528905)